 5.2 Stage One: The Complaints Officer will discuss the problem with the complainant and will establish relevant facts, including any historical issues, supporting documentation and consider all relevant issues.
 The complainant will be informed of the decision reached by the Complaints Officer, which will be confirmed in writing.

 5.3.
-Stage Two: If all or part of the complaint is not resolved to the complainant’s satisfaction at stage one, it will be progressed to stage two, unless an exclusion ground applies.
-In instances where we decline to escalate a complaint, we will communicate in writing the reasons for this as well as the resident’s right to approach the Ombudsman about the decision.
-The resident may request a meeting with the Acting Trustee.
-The Acting Trustee, who will already be aware of the problem, will discuss the matter with the complainant.
+Stage Two: If all or part of the complaint is not resolved to the complainant’s satisfaction at stage one, it will be progressed to stage two, unless an exclusion ground applies (See section 7).
+In instances where we decline to escalate a complaint, we will communicate in writing the reasons for this as well as the resident’s right to approach the Housing Ombudsman about the decision.
+We will make reasonable efforts to understand why a resident remains unhappy as part of its stage 2 response.
+Residents are not be required to explain their reasons for requesting a stage 2 consideration.
+The resident may request a meeting with the Acting Trustee who will discuss the matter with the complainant.
 The complainant may bring along a third-party representative should they wish to do so.
 The Acting Trustee may refer the complaint to four other trustees (Appeals Panel).
 The matter will also be discussed and minuted at the next meeting of the Trustees.

 5.4 During all stages, the complaint handlers will: